Shadowpact

 The Shadowpact is a fictional group of magic-based heroes who fought against the Spectre in the 2005 limited series Day of Vengeance, published by DC Comics.
-They are a sort of Justice League for the supernatural elements of the DC Universe.
-Some of the team members are Homo magi.

 Their self-titled series ended in May 2008, after 25 issues and a two-year run, but the team appeared in the Reign in Hell miniseries three months later.

 History

 The group is founded on a spur of the moment impulse by Enchantress, Ragman, and Detective Chimp to get rid of the Spectre because of his decision to destroy all magic in the universe.
 They are joined by Blue Devil, Nightshade, and Nightmaster, who christens the group the "Shadowpact".

 During the course of the story, it is revealed by the wizard Shazam that the name "Shadowpact" has been used repetitively throughout history by groups of mystics who champion lost causes.

-In their fight with the Spectre, the group is aided by others such as the Phantom Stranger, who advises Detective Chimp when he has been transformed into a rodent; Captain Marvel; the wizard Shazam; and Black Alice.
+In their fight with the Spectre, the group is aided by others such as the Phantom Stranger, who advises Detective Chimp after being transformed into a rodent; Captain Marvel; the wizard Shazam; and Black Alice.
 At the end of the limited series, only the six core members remain with the team.
 The Phantom Stranger, returning to human form, continues to advise the group.
 Captain Marvel is defeated by the Spectre as he tries to defend the Rock of Eternity.
 The wizard Shazam is also defeated by the Spectre.
 Black Alice, after witnessing the final battle on the Rock from afar with the Shadowpact, leaves to be with her father in Dayton, Ohio, without formally joining the team.

 The debris from the Rock of Eternity falls as far as El Paso, Texas.
 There, the Shadowpact leaps into action when half a skyscraper begins to fall.
 Superman saves the day, repairing the building at super-speed.
 The Shadowpact assures him they will stay and protect El Paso.
 Behind them, unnoticed, the Blue Beetle scarab is found by a teenager named Jaime Reyes.

-Some time afterward, the Shadowpact helps Robin in rounding up meta-humans in Blüdhaven, right before the city is destroyed.
+Some time afterward, the Shadowpact helps Robin in rounding up metahumans in Blüdhaven, right before the city is destroyed.
 During the adventure, they are again aided by another magic-based hero, the Warlock's Daughter.

 The Shadowpact are headquartered in the Oblivion Bar, a hangout for mystics with a secret entrance in Gotham City.
 Jim Rook was the owner of the bar.
 During the team's one-year absence (see below), a flipper-armed conjurer named Eddie Deacon took over.
 Deacon retains ownership, despite Rook's return.
 Rook works to reclaim the bar by not advising Deacon how to run it; for example, Deacon does not know the code to dial earthly phones.
 The Shadowpact does not take the bar by force, for Deacon has the ability to telekinetically squeeze small things, such as airways.